 In order to decide if epilepsy surgery can help you to control your seizures, we need to do a number of tests.
 These tests help us locate where in the brain seizures may be starting.
 They also tell us if any part of the brain is abnormal in other ways.
-Each person is evaluated individually before we decide which tests you will need.
+We evaluate each person individually before we decide which tests you will need.

 Diagnostic EMU Evaluation – We need to determine first whether or not your typical spells/events are truly epileptic seizures and if they are the right types of seizures for the epilepsy surgery.

-Phase I Evaluation – If we think you should be evaluated for possible surgery to help control your seizures, we bring you into the hospital for another EMU evaluation with additional tests.
+Evaluation – If we think you should be evaluated for possible surgery to help control your seizures, we bring you into the hospital for another EMU evaluation with additional tests.
 Ultimately, we need to capture 3-5 seizures to ensure all of your seizures are coming from one focus.
-Also, an ictal SPECT study is done during this admission.
+In addition, we conduct an ictal SPECT study during this admission.

 SPECT Study – SPECT is a special type of brain scan.
 SPECT stands for Single Photon Emission Computed Tomography.
 A small amount of a radioactive isotope is given intravenously when the seizure occurs.
 This isotope goes to the part of the brain where the seizure is occurring.
-Inter-ictal SPECT is often obtained for the baseline.
+We often obtain inter-ictal SPECT for the baseline.
 This is a very safe test.
 This type of radioactivity only lasts a couple of hours in the body before it is eliminated.
 There are no special precautions after the injection.

-Inter-ictal PET Scan – This is also a special brain scan.
+Inter-ictal PET Scan – This special brain scan is similar to the SPECT scan.
 PET stands for Positron Emission Tomography.
-It is similar to SPECT scan.
-It is also very safe and usually can be done as an outpatient study.
-It will show if there is any functional abnormality in the brain where there may be the seizure focus.
+It is also very safe and usually conducted as an outpatient study.
+The scan reveals any functional abnormality in the brain.

-Neuropsychological Testing – It will be performed by our neuropsychologist in the office.
-These tests show us how the different areas of the brain work.
+Neuropsychological Testing – Neuropsychological tests show us how the different areas of the brain work.
+A neuropsychologist performs the tests in the office.
 The tests include thinking, problem solving, reading, visual identification, naming, other language function, memory, and movement.
-These tests help identify areas where the patients may have problems.
-Usually the problem areas are the areas where your seizures are happening.
-These tests take several hours.
-Please get a good night’s sleep and have a meal before coming.
+Testing helps identify areas where the patients may have problems, which are usually the areas where your seizures are happening.
+These tests may take several hours to complete so plan on getting a good night’s sleep and having a meal before coming.

-Psychiatric Evaluation – Epilepsy is hard to live with.
-Having epilepsy can cause many emotional problems for you and your family.
-Depression is more common in patients with epilepsy.
-Also, many of anti-epileptic medications can cause emotional problems, such as depression and suicidal thought.
-Epilepsy surgery can produce many changes in your life.
-Patients who undergo the surgical evaluation see our psychiatrist for an evaluation so that we can be sure they will get all the emotional support.
+Psychiatric Evaluation – Having epilepsy may cause many emotional problems for you and your family.
+In addition, many of anti-epileptic medications may cause emotional problems, such as depression and suicidal thought.
+Epilepsy surgery may result in many changes in your life.
+For this reason, a psychiatrist conducts an evaluation to assess the patient’s emotional readiness for epilepsy surgery and how much support they will receive after the procedure.

-Functional MRI – It is a specialized MRI to understand how the different areas of your brain work.
+Functional MRI – This specialized MRI helps to understand how the different areas of your brain work.
 It measures the hemodynamic response (change in blood flow) related to neural activity in the brain with various activities.

-Surgery Conference – When all the tests are done, our team meets.
+Surgery Conference – Once the patient completes all of the tests, our team meets to discuss the results.
 Team members include neurologists, neurosurgeons, nurses, neuro-psychologists, psychiatrists, neuro-radiologists, social workers or case managers, and EEG technologists.
-All decisions are made by the team.
-Together we review all the information gathered so far.
-We then decide what will be the best treatment options for our patients.
-This information is later discussed with the patients and their family.
+Together we review all of the information gathered and decide on the best treatment options.
+We later discuss this information with the patient and their family.